aathasri/2800-202404-BBY18/Readme.txt

 3. File: userProfileInformation, Line(s):
 Used chatgpt: chat.openai.com
 - Generated the conditional statements in the value for each field to populate with previously entered information.
+- Generated the enable form function to control the profile form with the edit button.

+4. File: orgProfile.ejs
+Used chatgpt: chat.openai.com
+- Created the orgProfile using the userProfileInformation.ejs as a template.
+Everything generated for userProfileInfo was used in the orgProfile and altered to fit for organizations.

 Mitchell MacDonald: